...but it keeps coming back.

 Inclusion criteria: An article, post, or comment qualifies as an "obituary" if it explicitly declares OpenClaw dead, dying, doomed, obsolete, or irrelevant — not merely critical of a specific feature or bug.

-Data collection: Obituaries are sourced from Hacker News, Twitter/X, Reddit, LinkedIn, Substack, tech blogs, and mainstream media.
-Each entry is manually verified and linked to the original source where possible.
+Data collection: Obituaries are sourced from Twitter/X. Each entry is manually verified and linked to the original source where possible.
+Updated daily by an AI agent.